mmondics/aiops-z/README.md

     ![turbo-pending-actions-home](images/turbo-pending-actions-home.png)

     Near the middle of the page, you will see a section titled "Pending Actions".
-These are all the actions that Turbonomic is recommending we take against the OCP on IBM zSystems cluster to make sure our applications get the resources they need but aren't over-provisioned.
+These are all the actions that Turbonomic is recommending we take against the OCP on IBM Z cluster to make sure our applications get the resources they need but aren't over-provisioned.
 You will learn more about actions later in this tutorial.

     Let's start looking around the other pages in the Turbonomic console.